 Data Privacy concerns have been the talk of the town since news reported about data breaches and unauthorized sharing of personal information continue to emerge.
 Big Techs like Apple, Facebook, and Google have been responding to these issues to regain user trust in recent years.
 Among them are the ongoing phasing out of third-party cookieless (which we have addressed in our Whitepaper: Marketing Without Advertising Cookies, as well as what Knorex is doing to adapt to the phasing out of cookies in our blog), anti-tracking technologies and initiatives, and limiting of use data for tracking purpose.
 This has been particularly pronounced with Apple’s new iOS updates.

 Apple’s Data Privacy Changes Impacts Mobile Advertising

-Facebook, in particular, has been vocal about its opposition to Apple’s update since the announcement.
-Prior to the iOS update, apps like Facebook could track activity across apps and the web to help advertisers retarget and reach the right audience.
-The update is sure to take a toll on Facebook’s bottom line since its ad business contributes to a major bulk of its revenue.
+Social Media platforms such as Facebook, Instagram, LinkedIn, and Snapchat have been affected by these changes.
+However, Facebook, in particular, has been vocal about its opposition to the update since the announcement.
+Prior to the iOS update, apps could track activity across apps and the web to help advertisers retarget and reach the right audience.
 Facebook has subsequently warned businesses that advertise on mobile and those that use their campaign tools about how they will be affected.
 You may read more in detail in How the Apple iOS 14 Release May Affect Your Ads and Reporting.

 As a quick summary, it would: